 The Monongalia County Subdivision Regulations require a minimum lot area of 10,000 square feet (0.23 acres) for lots served by public sewer, or 20,000 square feet (0.46 acres) for lots served by private sewer/septic systems.
 Following the equation to estimate clearing provided in Protocol Section 11.2.B.ii (which assumes clearing at a rate of 2 acres per unit plus 10% of the remaining area), avoided biomass emissions would be over 90% of the Project Area for both public sewer lots, or private sewer lots (0.23 acres/unit or 0.46 acres/unit).
 Per Protocol Section 11.2.B, the smaller of 90% or the calculated avoided biomass emissions should be used; so 90% was used in this case.

-Attachments: 6 Callen Land Use Regulations Monongalia County 12 Callen Carbon Quantification Calculator
+Attachments: 6 Callen Land Use Regulations Monongalia County 12 Callen Carbon Quantification Calculator existing impervious area and maximum fraction impervious cover.

 Quantification of Soil Carbon - Existing Impervious Area and Impervious Limits (11.4)